Something Happened

 Something Happened is Joseph Heller's second novel (published in 1974, thirteen years after Catch-22).
 Its main character and narrator is Bob Slocum, a businessman who engages in a stream of consciousness narrative about his job, his family, his childhood, his sexual escapades, and his own psyche.
-Although Something Happened failed to achieve the level renown of renown that Catch-22 did, it has since developed a cult following, with some considering it one of Heller's finest works.
+Although Something Happened failed to achieve the level of renown that Catch-22 did, it has since developed a cult following, with some considering it one of Heller's finest works.